 If You’re Still Determined To Find A TRX Rip Trainer Alternative

-By far the cheapest alternative to buying a TRX Rip Trainer is to simply pick up a wooden dowel from your local hardware store, and use them with continuous loop resistance bands, as I demonstrate in the following video:
+By far the cheapest alternative to buying a TRX Rip Trainer is to simply pick up a wooden dowel (or PVC pipe) from your local hardware store, and use it with continuous loop resistance bands, as I demonstrate in the following video:

-Note that I filmed that video over four years ago, before I was fully convinced that I wanted to get serious about asymmetrical bar training (ABT).
+Note that I filmed that video many years ago, before I was fully convinced that I wanted to get serious about asymmetrical bar training (ABT).
 At the time, picking up a dowel from Home Depot and using it with the loop bands I already had was a very simple and inexpensive way to play around with ABT.
-But a wooden dowel plus loop bands isn’t an ideal way to perform ABT exercises, so once I realized I was sold on ABT, I upgraded my setup to a Stroops Fit Stik Pro plus Bodylastics, which I will tell you about next.
+But a wooden dowel plus loop bands isn’t an ideal way to perform ABT exercises, so once I realized I was sold on ABT, I upgraded my setup to a Stroops Fit Stik Pro plus Bodylastics), which I will tell you about later in this article.